Grievance Procedures for Discrimination and Harassment

 The Adjudicator is charged with fairly, promptly and impartially determining, based on a preponderance of the evidence, whether it is more likely than not that policy has been violated upon a review of the investigative materials.
 Adjudication will be conducted by officials of the College without a conflict of interest or bias for or against either party.
-A party with concern about a conflict of interest or bias should contact the Executive Director for Equity.
+A party with concern about a conflict of interest or bias should contact the Director of Nondiscrimination and Title IX.

 The Adjudicator will promptly review the investigative report and materials upon receipt.
-If the Adjudicator requires clarification on any of the materials, the Investigator and/or Executive Director for Equity will assist the Adjudicator in obtaining such clarification.
+If the Adjudicator requires clarification on any of the materials, the Investigator and/or Director of Nondiscrimination and Title IX will assist the Adjudicator in obtaining such clarification.
 If necessary, the Adjudicator may consult with the investigator, as needed, to request further information from the Respondent, Complainant and/or any of the witnesses to clarify information in the investigative materials.
 If such follow up is necessary, the Complainant and the Respondent, will again each have the opportunity to review and respond to the updated investigative report.

 The trained Adjudicator will decide, upon a complete review of the investigative report and materials and based on a preponderance of the evidence, whether it is more likely than not that a violation of Policy has occurred.
 Preponderance of evidence means that the Adjudicator is convinced based on the information provided that a violation of policy was more likely than not to have occurred.